nirvan840/Client-Server-LLM-API-Calls/README.md

 .<br>
 ### <b> <i> Code Explained </b> </i>
-> Creating a server-client model in Python using socket.io <br>
 > Python code present in Level1+2 Code folder <br>
 > Input and output files to show working in Level1+2 Input & Output folder

 * `server.py`: _Python class to create a server to handle API calls._
-  * The server is created at the IP address of the local machine.
+  * Server is created at the IP address of the local machine.
   * Can handle multiple clients by utilizing multi-threading.
-  * Functionality to accept and send strings to and from any client. and,
   * Accepts prompt (string) from a client -> Makes an API call to the LLM using `APIcall` object <br>
     -> receives LLM response in JSON format -> Adds a "_SERVER" authentication tag to the LLM response <br>
     -> encodes LLM response and sends it to the client as requested, along with a unique client ID.